julian3b/julian3b/replit.md

 - Temperature, max tokens, response style, conversation style
 - Custom personality instructions
 - Characters, events, scenario, places, and additional settings (context fields for rich world-building)
-- Independent conversation history (planned feature)
+- Independent conversation history stored in Azure Table Storage and loaded automatically when opening a world tab

 When a user selects a world in the chat interface, all messages in that conversation use the world's specific AI settings instead of the global user settings.
 This enables use cases like:
 - A "Coding Assistant" world with technical conversation style and step-by-step response format